Aman0123456/ITTOOLS-30/README.md

-# ITTOOLS-30
+# python cofe-30
 I AM AMAN
-i am an fyit student
+i am an Syit student
 my roll no is 30